 Illinois Arts Council Agency Announces 2021 Artist Fellowship Award Recipients

+The IACA AFAs are $15,000 awards to Illinois artists in recognition of their outstanding work and commitment within the arts.

-The Illinois Arts Council Agency (IACA) is honored to announce the 2021 Artist Fellowship Award (AFA) recipients.
+The Illinois Arts Council Agency has announced the 2021 Artist Fellowship Award (AFA) recipients.
 The IACA AFAs are $15,000 awards to Illinois artists in recognition of their outstanding work and commitment within the arts.
 This year 24 Illinois artists will receive Fellowships totaling $360,000.
 Finalist Awards of $1,500 were also awarded to 10 Illinois artists for a total of $15,000.
 The Finalist Award category recognizes and encourages additional applicants who demonstrate considerable talent.

 The AFA Program offered funding in 8 artistic disciplines.
 This year's Fellowship and Finalist Award recipients were selected from 377 Illinois based creative artists working in the disciplines of Choreography, Media Arts (category includes audio art, digital art, film, and video), Music Composition, Music Improvisation, Performance Based Arts, Poetry, Prose, and Scriptworks.